microsoft/AdaptiveCards/specs/AdaptiveCardsXamarinSpec.md

 The artifacts to be released with this library will be:
 1. Source code for Xamarin bindings in the github repository
+1. Source code for Xamarin.Android and Xamarin.iOS sample applications in repository
 1. Xamarin.Android nuget package
 1. Xamarin.iOS nuget package

+Other products to be generated but will not be shipped in any store are:
+1. Xamarin.Android sample application
+1. Xamarin.iOS sample application

 ### Continuous Integration and Release

 To be able to release the previously mentioned nuget packages build definitions must be created.
-The current system we use for building the other packages allow us to build Xamarin.Android and Xamarin.iOS packages
+The current system we use (Azure Deployment Pipelines) for building the other packages allow us to build Xamarin.Android and Xamarin.iOS packages.

+Android and iOS build artifacts are required to perform the build process, they can be generated

 #### Pre-requisites